-What is the tendency to oxidative stress?
+What does a tendency to oxidative stress mean?

 Oxidative stress is the result of a large number of so-called free radicals in your body.
 Free radicals are oxygen molecules that can cause inflammation in cells and are, among other things, believed to promote cardiovascular diseases, cancer and skin ageing.

 A genetic predisposition can possibly ensure that some people are more likely to develop free radicals and therefore oxidative stress.
 During oxidative stress, the body tends to shut down collagen production, often leading to Wrinkles and dry skin are possible consequences.
 Dry skin cracks more quickly, making it easier for bacteria and fungi to enter the skin and trigger inflammation or fungal skin infections.

 One of the things that can help are the opponents of free radicals, the antioxidants.
 They protect the cells from the harmful effects of oxidative stress.
 Antioxidants can be supplied in a targeted way through nutrition; antioxidant nutrients include vitamins C, E and B2, zinc, selenium and iodine, as well as secondary plant compounds.

 The protein collagen is mainly found in connective tissue.
 It keeps the skin robust and elastic.
 With age, collagen production decreases, which can cause the skin to become slack and inelastic.
 A genetic predisposition can additionally ensure that certain people break down collagen more frequently and quickly than others.